-What Is a Proof of Concept?
+What Is Proof of Concept (POC)?

-A POC verifies that concepts and theories applied to a project will have a real-world application.
+A POC verifies that concepts and theories applied to a project will result in a successful final product.
 POCs do not produce deliverables, as the core issue being considered is the feasibility of the project.

 Proof of Concept vs. Prototype